fscorrupt/awesome-stars/README.md

 ## C++

+- [ujjwall-R/Dree](https://github.com/ujjwall-R/Dree) - One single package for visualization, debugging, and exploration of folder hierarchies
 - [Librum-Reader/Librum](https://github.com/Librum-Reader/Librum) - The Librum client application
 - [LANDrop/LANDrop](https://github.com/LANDrop/LANDrop) - Drop any files to any devices on your LAN.
 - [Slackadays/Clipboard](https://github.com/Slackadays/Clipboard) - 😎🏖️🐬 Your new, 𝙧𝙞𝙙𝙤𝙣𝙠𝙪𝙡𝙞𝙘𝙞𝙤𝙪𝙨𝙡𝙮 smart clipboard manager